pupubird/WebLaunchJS-2021/Basic.md

 ### Logical operator

-Just like arithmetic operator, logical operators are a bunch of symbols.
+Just like an arithmetic operator, logical operators are a bunch of symbols.

 To use logical operators, we will need keywords like: `if` and `else`, just like your keyword `let`.